xsburg/react-bem-factory/README.md

 </div>);
 ```

 Of course, having written the code like this you might come up with an idea to write a helper.
 And that's basically what this library is for.
 Below you will find futher explanation on how to use it in even more complex scenarios.
-For comparison with other alternatives and elaboration on design principles please refer to the [Why](#why) section.
+For comparison with other alternatives and more info on the design principles please refer to the [Why](#why) section.

 ## Why?

+The main idea behind this library is to create a simple but powerful approach to styling React components that wouldn't overly complicate things.

+There are basically three popular ways to style React components these days:

+1. CSS Modules
+2. Inline styles
+3. BEM styling

+They all work and choosing between them is a matter of personal preference.

+First of all, this library assumes that you don't want to write your styles in JavaScript or deal with generated class names that CSS Modules provide.
+In fact, the main idea of this library is that using BEM notation combined with a little bit of discipline is just as good in terms of beating global nature of CSS and even better.

+You define the block name only twice: in your styles and in JavaScript.
+Then, you take advantage of the preprocessor to create clean and maintainable CSS and use this library to declare class names in code.

+There are other libraries that may help you with BEM and you might want to consider using them as well.
+But here are the main points in favour of this one:

+1. Clean and simple API without introducing new JSX attributes.
+2. ESLint-friendly code
+3. Catching common mistakes while running in debug mode
+4. Typescript typings
+5. Good test coverage

 ## Getting Started